 It had been a difficult year for the Finkleton family.
-Father had accepted a cut in pay to keep his business afloat, while Mother had been struggling with health concerns and was barely able to work at all.
+Father had accepted a cut in pay to keep his business afloat, while Mother had been struggling with health concerns, barely able to work at all.
 All the while, their children Robert, Adeline and Tommy, had remained humble—studying hard, helping with chores, and doing what they could to put a smile on Mother and Father’s weary faces.

 None the less, the time of year where all such things were whisked away had arrived.